boostorg/website-v2/docs/email.md

 - Set `CATCH_ALL_EMAIL=true` and `X_DEPLOYMENT_ENV=<env's label>` in `kube/boost/values-stage-gke.yaml` and `kube/boost/values-cppal-dev-gke.yaml`.
 - When enabled, `EMAIL_BACKEND` defaults to Django's SMTP backend pointed at `EMAIL_HOST` / `EMAIL_PORT` (`maildev:1025`) instead of Mailgun.
 The `MAILGUN_*` values in those files stay present but become inert.
-- Django raises `ImproperlyConfigured` at startup if this is enabled while `X_DEPLOYMENT_ENV` is `production`.
+- Django raises `ImproperlyConfigured` at startup if this is enabled while the environment looks like production, by either signal: `X_DEPLOYMENT_ENV` is `production`, or `ENVIRONMENT_NAME` is `Production Environment`.
+Two signals, so neither one being unset or renamed is on its own enough to let catch-all through.
 Mis-routing production email should be loud, not silent.
 - Default is `false`, so an environment only changes behavior if its values file opts in.
 Enable it only where a `maildev` pod is also deployed (`maildevInstall: true`), otherwise sends will fail with a connection error.

 ## Reaching the QA inbox